jyyyyylim/fastAttendix/README.md

 run init.cmd. you will need to provide your login credentials on first use. </br>this should be able to work on preinstalled libraries.

 ## Deps
-requests, json
+requests

 ### Notice
 on versions older than Python 3.9.1, a dependency might be missing. </br>
-should the script fail to run, run fix-deps.cmd AS ADMINISTRATOR to repair dependencies. </br>you might also need to run `set-executionpolicy unrestricted` in powershell.</br></br>
+should the main program fail to run, run fix-deps.cmd AS ADMINISTRATOR to repair dependencies. </br>you might also need to run `set-executionpolicy unrestricted` in powershell.</br></br>
-alternatively, just manually install pip and run `pip install requests`.
+alternatively, just run `pip install requests`.

 ###### tested for Python 3.9.1.